Germanic peoples: Early Roman Imperial period (27 BCE – 166 CE)

 The century after the Batavian Revolt saw mostly peace between the Germanic peoples and Rome.
-In 83 CE, Emperor Domitian of the Flavian dynasty attacked the Chatti north of Mainz (Mogontiacum).
+In 83 CE, Emperor Domitian of the Flavian dynasty attacked the Chatti north of Mogontiacum (now Mainz).
 This war would last until 85 CE.
 Following the end of the war with the Chatti, Domitian reduced the number of Roman soldiers on the upper Rhine and shifted the Roman military to guarding the Danube frontier, beginning the construction of the limes, the longest fortified border in the empire.
 The period afterwards was peaceful enough that the emperor Trajan reduced the number of soldiers on the frontier.
 According to Edward James, the Romans appear to have reserved the right to choose rulers among the barbarians on the frontier.

 Marcomannic Wars to 375 CE

 Following sixty years of quiet on the frontier, 166 CE saw a major incursion of peoples from north of the Danube during the reign of Marcus Aurelius, beginning the Marcomannic Wars.
 By 168 (during the Antonine plague), barbarian hosts consisting of Marcomanni, Quadi, and Sarmatian Iazyges, attacked and pushed their way to Italy.
 They advanced as far as Upper Italy, destroyed Opitergium/Oderzo and besieged Aquileia.
 The Romans had finished the war by 180, through a combination of Roman military victories, the resettling of some peoples on Roman territory, and by making alliances with others.
 Marcus Aurelius's successor Commodus chose not to permanently occupy any territory conquered north of the Danube, and the following decades saw an increase in the defenses at the limes.
 The Romans renewed their right to choose the kings of the Marcomanni and Quadi, and Commodus forbid them to hold assemblies unless a Roman centurion was present.

-The period after the Marconmannic Wars saw the emergence of peoples with new names along the Roman frontiers, which were probably formed by the merger of smaller groups.
+The period after the Marcomannic Wars saw the emergence of peoples with new names along the Roman frontiers, which were probably formed by the merger of smaller groups.
 These new confederacies or peoples tended to border the Roman imperial frontier.
 Many ethnic names from earlier periods disappear.
 The Alamanni emerged along the upper Rhine and are mentioned in Roman sources from the third century onward.
 The Goths begin to be mentioned along the lower Danube, where they attacked the city of Histria in 238.
 The Franks are first mentioned occupying territory between the Rhine and Weser.
 The Lombards seem to have moved their center of power to the central Elbe.
 Groups such as the Alamanni, Goths, and Franks were not unified polities; they formed multiple, loosely associated groups, who often fought each other and some of whom sought Roman friendship.
 The Romans also begin to mention seaborne attacks by the Saxons, a term used generically in Latin for Germanic-speaking pirates.
 A system of defenses on both sides of the English Channel, the Saxon Shore, was established to deal with their raids.